Nude Fishing for Trout by Hand

-These three prints are beautiful and very accomplished works.
+These three linocuts are beautiful and very accomplished works.
 They depict a female form, bending over in each case, in a wonderfully colossal fashion, looser yet reminiscent of his gargantuan women of the early ‘twenties.
-In the first print (Bloch 1092, see elsewhere in our catalogue), she’s picking flowers (note the garden snail).
+In the first, she’s picking flowers.
 Two days later she’s in a similar pose, but bathing at a spring (Bloch 1093).
-The fish cavorting at the base of the waterfall in this second print may have inspired the print at hand, Femme Nue Pechant a la Main (Ba 1327), in which she’s turned on the trout.
+The trout cavorting at the base of the waterfall in this second print may have inspired the print at hand, Femme Nue Pechant a la Main (Ba 1327), in which she’s turned on the fish.

 In this Femme Nue Pechant a la Main, Picasso used a curvaceous line in bringing to life this chubby woman and the fish playing at her feet in a charming, spare manner.
 The sweep of her arms and legs and also her torso is a wondrous graphic gesture, yet another Picasso tour de force.
 This wondrous style represents another novel iteration of the sweeping lines with which Picasso most famously depicted his muse Marie-Thérèse some 30 years earlier, and it is also related to the masterful brush and ink Femme se Coiffant of 1952 (see elsewhere in this catalog).

 In addition to adoring Picasso’s many portrayals of animals and birds, I am also a great fan of Picasso’s depictions of fish.
 As in this case, he occasionally managed to imbue them with an imbecilic, sometimes dazed countenance that I find especially charming, not so much in his many ceramics as in his canvases, and in but one other original print (Homards et Poissons, 1949, B582).
 Here’s a personal favorite in oil in which the fish display this type of “expression”: